maopl/TransOpt-doc/_sources/usage/algorithms.rst

 .. admonition:: Overview
    :class: info

-   - :ref:`Register <register-new-algorithm>`: How to register a new algorithmic Object to :ref:`TransOPT <home>`
+   - :ref:`Register <register-new-algorithm>`: How to register a new algorithmic Object to :ref:`PrismBO <home>`
-   - :ref:`Supported Algorithms <alg>`: The list of the synthetic problems available in :ref:`TransOPT <home>`
+   - :ref:`Supported Algorithms <alg>`: The list of the synthetic problems available in :ref:`PrismBO <home>`
-   - :ref:`Algorithmic Objects<alg-obj>`: The list of the protein inverse folding problems available in :ref:`TransOPT <home>`
+   - :ref:`Algorithmic Objects<alg-obj>`: The list of the protein inverse folding problems available in :ref:`PrismBO <home>`

 .. _register-new-algorithm:

-Registering a New Algorithm in TransOPT
+Registering a New Algorithm in PrismBO
 ---------------------------------------

-To register a new algorithm object in TransOPT, follow the steps outlined below:
+To register a new algorithm object in PrismBO, follow the steps outlined below:

 1. **Import the Model Registry**

-   First, you need to import the `model_registry` from the `transopt.agent.registry` module:
+   First, you need to import the `model_registry` from the `prismbo.agent.registry` module:

    .. code-block:: python

-      from transopt.agent.registry import model_registry
+      from prismbo.agent.registry import model_registry

 2. **Define the Algorithm Object Name**